Superconductivity by Berry connection from many-body wave functions: revisit to Andreev$-$Saint-James reflection and

 where

 is the action for the particles,

 is the action for the interaction between the field and particles, and

 is the action for the field.
-Here $\phi^{\rm em}$ and ${\bf A}^{\rm em}$ are the scalar and vector potentials for the electromagnetic field, respectively; $\rho$ and ${\bf j}$ are the electric charge and current densities, respectively; $q$ and $m$ are the charge and mass of the particle, respectively.
+Here $c$ is the speed of light in vacuum, and $\phi^{\rm em}$ and ${\bf A}^{\rm em}$ are the scalar and vector potentials for the electromagnetic field, respectively; $\rho$ and ${\bf j}$ are the electric charge and current densities, respectively; $q$ and $m$ are the charge and mass of the particle, respectively.